The members

 Germany site url: http://www.fotomagier.de/

-site status: active
+ring status: active

 As a qualified photographers master I remembered approx. 20